 Nina West and Ra'Jah O'Hara took top honors in the challenge, which positioned them as team captains for the unholy maxi, where each group created a "she-vangelical" talk show to "teach and preach the children about the divine pop diva of your choice.”

-Team Nina West started out with some tension as the queens debated Whitney vs. Britney (and smoothed over last week's drama between Ariel Versace and Silky Nutmeg Ganache).
+Team Nina West felt some tensions as the queens debated Whitney vs. Britney -- and smoothed over last week's drama between Ariel Versace and Silky Nutmeg Ganache.
 However, once they got rolling on the "It’s Britney, Bitch Network," it was just them against the music.

 Nina and Brooke Lynn Hytes anchored the live production as the over-the-top hosts with high hair and even higher praise hands for Ms. Spears, Ariel and Silky teamed up for a surprisingly catchy musical tribute and Miss Vanjie stole scenes once again as she converted Yvie Oddly and Mercedes Iman Diamond to the Church of Work, B**ch.
 Despite Mercedes flubbing her big line -- "Even Beyoncé and Kelly gotta pull Michelle," Vanjie snarked -- the team shown as a cohesive unit, with divine love for their "Toxic" queen.